Hexastack/sails-hook-chatbot/README.md

   }
 };
 ```
-Please note that only Faceboko messenger handler is implemented :
+Please note that for now only Facebook Messenger handler is available :
-- You will need to create a facebook developer account and create a new app in order to get the credentials.
-Please visit the official documentation : https://developers.facebook.com/docs/messenger-platform/getting-started.
+- You will need to signup for a facebook developer account and then create a new app in order to get the API credentials.
+Please visit the official documentation to get started : https://developers.facebook.com/docs/messenger-platform/getting-started.
-- The webhook url you need to provide is `/webhook` (example: https://website.com/webhook).
+- The webhook url you'll need to provide is `/webhook` (example: https://website.com/webhook).

 4. In order to teach your chatbot what to say/do, you will need to create a new hook.
 As a starting example, you can create a file under `api/hooks/hello/index.js` containing :
 ```javascript